abbyazari/abbyazari.github.io/_pages/join.md

 ### Post Doctoral and Visitor Funding Opportunities

-Outside of open calls the following are several (always availiable) avenues to work with the research group.
+There are currently no open calls but the following are several (always availiable) avenues to work with the research group.
 ARG is happy to sponsor visiting scholars and I encourage potential post docs and visitors to review these before contacting me.
 I am always happy to be pitched a research collaboration of mutual interest by motivated individuals.
 I am generally interested in machine learning for inverse problems, uncertainty quantification, spatiotemporal datasets, space plasmas, and planetary space environments.
 I have active projects on solar wind estimation for Mars' space environment and in reinforcement learning for space science.

   - Canada Impact+ Research Training Awards for Post Doctoral Fellows and Doctoral Students [https://sshrc-crsh.canada.ca/en/funding/opportunities/canada-impact-plus-research-training-awards.aspx](https://sshrc-crsh.canada.ca/en/funding/opportunities/canada-impact-plus-research-training-awards.aspx)
   - Izaak Walton Killam & Grant Notley Memorial Postdoctoral Fellowship (open to all citizenships) [https://www.ualberta.ca/en/graduate-studies/fees-funding/scholarships-awards/postdoctoral-fellow-funding/killam-fellowships.html](https://www.ualberta.ca/en/graduate-studies/fees-funding/scholarships-awards/postdoctoral-fellow-funding/killam-fellowships.html)